TSAI-EVA8/advancedConvolutions/README.md

 ![alt text](images/accuracy_model1.png "Title")

-The maximum accuracy is about 86.5%.
-The required 85% accuracy was achieved after 65th epoch
+The maximum test accuracy is about 86.5%.
+The required test 85% accuracy was achieved after 65th epoch

 * However with Model2 (maxpool replaced with Dialted convolution)